Nithesh8678/meshT/WHITEPAPER.md

 ## Abstract

-NONET introduces a revolutionary mesh networking protocol that enables blockchain transactions in offline environments through Bluetooth Low Energy (BLE) communication.
-By implementing a novel packet fragmentation and reassembly system, NONET allows cryptocurrency transactions to propagate through a peer-to-peer network until reaching an internet-connected node, which then broadcasts the transaction to the blockchain.
-This whitepaper presents the technical architecture, protocol specifications, and implementation details of the NONET system.
+meshT introduces a revolutionary mesh networking protocol that enables blockchain transactions in offline environments through Bluetooth Low Energy (BLE) communication.
+By implementing a novel packet fragmentation and reassembly system, meshT allows cryptocurrency transactions to propagate through a peer-to-peer network until reaching an internet-connected node, which then broadcasts the transaction to the blockchain.
+This whitepaper presents the technical architecture, protocol specifications, and implementation details of the meshT system.

 ---